ROCm/rocSOLVER/docs/source/userguide_intro.rst

 The rocSOLVER library is in the early stages of active development.
 New features are being continuously added, with new functionality documented at each `release of the ROCm platform <https://rocmdocs.amd.com/en/latest/Current_Release_Notes/Current-Release-Notes.html>`_.

-The following tables summarizes the LAPACK functionality implemented for the different supported precisions in rocSOLVER's latest release.
+The following tables summarize the LAPACK functionality implemented for the different supported precisions in rocSOLVER's latest release.
-All the LAPACK and LAPACK-like main functions include *_batched* and *_strided_batched* versions.
-For a complete description of the listed routines below, please see the :ref:`rocSOLVER API <library_api>` document.
+All LAPACK and LAPACK-like main functions include *_batched* and *_strided_batched* versions.
+For a complete description of the listed routines, please see the :ref:`rocSOLVER API <library_api>` document.

 LAPACK auxiliary functions
 ----------------------------